Omar-zoubi/lab06/README.md

 Actual time needed to complete: 1

-Number and name of feature: parks

-Estimate of time needed to complete: 1  hour

-Start time: 5

-Finish time: 5.3

-Actual time needed to complete: 30min

 **Author**: Omar-zoubi
 **Version**: 1.0.0 (increment the patch/fix version number if you make more commits past your first submission)

 ## Overview
-building an API server, which will provide data for the City Explorer Application, allowing a user to search for a location, present a Map, as well as interesting information about the area, all using data from APIs that your server will fetch and manage.
+building a server, which will provide data for the City Explorer Application, that git the data from the data base, if not exist get from api and then save it to database,
 ## Getting Started
 worked on API && node.js
 ## Architecture